williamscole/PONDEROSA/README.md

 | **run_all** | king_file, map_file, match_file, fam_file | ped_file, age_file, hap_file |

 ##### _File descriptions_
 The following files can be used by PONDEROSA.
 They must be formatted correctly; see sample files provided in Sample/.
+The file name for optional files that are not supplied should be "None".
 | Flag | Description |
 | ---- | ----------- |
 |**king_file** | KING .seg file (or any .seg-formatted IBD file).